 Keep in mind that upgrading means you'll be ineligible to earn the sign-up bonus offer on the Chase Sapphire Reserve.
 On the plus side, it shouldn't involve a hard credit pull as you're simply doing a credit card product change.

 Still torn?
 Read our complete guide comparing the Chase Sapphire Reserve vs Preferred cards

 Transfer Partner Equality

-However, the best way to squeeze more value out of your Chase points is by transferring them to 10 airlines or three hotel partners.
+However, the best way to squeeze more value out of your Chase points is by transferring them to more than a dozen different airline and hotel partners.
 And in the Chase Sapphire Preferred vs Reserve battle, neither card has the edge over the other here.